grafana/grafana-operator/docs/docs/overview.md

   json: ...
 ```

-Disabled per default to avoid exposing possibly sensitive resources by accident.
+Disabled by default to avoid exposing possibly sensitive resources by accident.

 More information can be found in [#44](https://github.com/grafana-operator/grafana-operator-experimental/issues/44).

-`allowCrossNamespaceImport` is one-way mutable, you can always enable it(`true`) but never disable.
+`allowCrossNamespaceImport` is one-way mutable, you can always enable it (`true`) but never disable.

 Disabling requires a full recreate, delete and apply.